 21. Surgical treatments include vaginal, laparoscopic, and robot-assisted outpatient reconstructive treatments options, including the suburethral sling (not vaginal mesh).
 All restore pelvic floor support, improve bladder function, and reverse incontinence.
 Surgical treatments involving vaginal mesh are not recommended for sexually active women.

 22. While your doctor may recommend a total hysterectomy, it’s important to note that prolapse or incontinence are not a “fault” of the uterus, but rather the surrounding connective tissue and ligaments.
 Therefore, only removing the uterus won’t fix the problem and you will likely need to undergo more complex procedures in the future.
 There are many other less-invasive options to treat prolapse.

 You shouldn’t “tolerate” urinary incontinence or prolapse issues by wearing pads, diapers, or changing your lifestyle.
 As detailed above, there are a variety of options to cure, treat, or prevent the condition from getting worse—and improve your quality of life.
 Many patients say that they didn’t realize how much incontinence was affecting their lives until they treated it.
 The sooner you see a doctor, the more options you’ll have to consider.
 A simple 15-minute treatment can help you get back to travelling, playing sports, and running after your kids or grandkids.

-Dr. Martin P. Michalewski is medical director of the new Urogynecology and Pelvic Medicine Program at CentraState Medical Center.
+Dr. Martin P. Michalewski is the medical director of the Urogynecology and Pelvic Medicine Program at CentraState Medical Center.
 He is board-certified in obstetrics-gynecology and FPMRS.
 He can be reached by calling 866-CENTRA7 (866-236-8727).